Adult-Gerontology Clinical Nurse Specialist (Post-BSN to DNP & Certificate) Online

 For the CNS, Every Patient Contact = Assessing the Bigger Picture

-The 2016-21 Detroit Mercy graduating classes achieved a 100% pass rate across the national certification exams for the Adult-Gerontology CNS through ANCC (non-acute care CNS), AACN (critical care CNS) and ONC-C (oncology).
+The 2016-23 Detroit Mercy graduating classes achieved a 98% first-time pass rate on the national certification exams for the Adult-Gerontology CNS through ANCC (non-acute care CNS) and AACN (critical care CNS) for all master's and post-graduate certificate CNS graduates.

 Our graduates achieve great careers, with 100% of Detroit Mercy AGCNS graduates employed in CNS roles, care coordination, academia and across settings to include telemedicine.

-U.S. News & World Report’s “Best Colleges” edition ranks Detroit Mercy’s program among the nation’s best on-line master’s in nursing programs.
-Our program performed well in multiple categories, including student excellence, faculty credentials and training, and services and technologies.
+U.S. News & World Report’s “Best Colleges” edition ranks Detroit Mercy’s program among the nation’s best online master’s in nursing programs.

 Dedicated AG-CNS faculty